SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 .. _Inheritance_OverridingPropertyGettersAndSetters:

-Overriding Property Getters And Setters
+Overriding Property Getters and Setters
 _______________________________________

-You can provide a custom getter (and setter, if appropriate) to override *any* inherited property, regardless of whether the inherited property is implemented as a stored or computed property at source.
+You can provide a custom getter (and setter, if appropriate) to override *any* inherited property, regardless of whether the inherited property is implemented as a stored or computed property at its source.
 (The stored or computed nature of an inherited property is not known by a subclass – it only knows that the inherited property has a certain name and type.)
 You must always state both the name and the type of the property you are overriding,